abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - Reinforcement learning for hierarchical and modular neural network in autonomous robot navigation  jcnn03.pdf
         - Self-learning navigation algorithm for vision-based mobile robots using machine learning algorithms jmst11.pdf
         - The Linear Quadratic Tracking Problem.pdf
+    - notes/
+        - Classification-based Policy Iteration with a Critic icml11.pdf
+        - Learning the Reward Function for a Misspecified Model ax1802.pdf
+        - Model Regularization for Stable Sample Rollouts.uai2014.pdf
     - survey/
         - A Short Tutorial on Reinforcement Learning iip05.pdf
         - New Trends in Robotic Reinforcement Learning Single and Multi-robot Case SL 09.pdf